-RECORDING CLAIMS TO INTEREST ETC. - REGISTERED TRADEMARKS
+RECORDING CLAIMS TO INTEREST - REGISTERED TRADEMARKS

-- 70. (1) If: - (a) a person (other than the registered owner of the trademark) claims to have an interest in, or a right to, a registered trademark; and - (b) this interest or right may not be recorded in the Register under Part 9; the person and the registered owner of the trademark may together apply to the Registrar to have particulars of the claim recorded in the Register. - (2) The application must be in the approved form and must be filed with the Registrar. - (3) If the application has been made in accordance with this section, the Registrar must enter in the Register the particulars of the claim set out in the application. - (4) If: - (a) a trademark is registered; and - (b) immediately before the registration, particulars of a claim to an interest in, or right to, the unregistered trademark were recorded under section 72:
+- 70. (1) If: - (a) a person (other than the registered owner of the trademark) claims to have an interest in, or a right to, a registered trademark; and - (b) this interest or right may not be recorded in the Register under Part 9;

+- (2) The application must be in the approved form and must be filed with the Registrar. - (3) If the application has been made in accordance with this section, the Registrar must enter in the Register the particulars of the claim set out in the application. - (4) If: - (a) a trademark is registered; and - (b) immediately before the registration, particulars of a claim to an interest in, or right to, the unregistered trademark were recorded under section 72;